 There’s no need for a guide as Hallasan hiking routes are very detailed.
 You’ll see a map, instructions, and signs along the way.

-Almost everyone climbs on their own, so there is no need to hire a guide.
+Almost everyone climbs independently, so there is no need to hire a guide.
 However, hiking with someone is better than walking alone in case of unexpected circumstances and accidents.

 What to pack for Mount Hallasan